 Written evidence submitted by Spire Healthcare

-- Spire Healthcare is pleased to submit evidence to the Inquiry on the backlog caused by the pandemic.
+- Spire Healthcare is pleased to submit evidence to the Inquiry on managing backlogs and waiting

-- Spire Healthcare is a leading independent hospital group, operating in England, Wales and Scotland.
-We have 40 hospitals and eight clinics, which encompass five critical care units, 21 cancer centres, 15,100 staff (including over 500 apprentices), and we work in partnership with almost 8,150 consultants.
+- Spire Healthcare is the largest independent hospital group by turnover, operating in England, Wales and Scotland.
+We have 39 hospitals and eight clinics, which encompass five critical care units, 21 cancer centres, 15,100 staff (including over 500 apprentices), and we work in partnership with almost 8,150 consultants.
 In 2021 we provided care for almost 870,000 patients.

 Contract between the NHS and the independent sector during the pandemic

 - Between March 2020 and March 2021, Spire Healthcare, together with the rest of the independent sector, made its staff, facilities, services and equipment available to the NHS.
-During this period, we provided care for over 260,000 patients in our hospitals.
-These are people who would otherwise have seen their treatment or diagnosis delayed or cancelled, and many were people suffering from critical or even life-threatening conditions.
+During this period, we provided care for NHS patients in our hospitals, who would otherwise have seen their treatment or diagnosis delayed or cancelled, and many were people suffering from critical or even life-threatening conditions.

 - We outlined some of the detail of our contribution in our submission to the Committee’s previous Inquiry on this subject (see https://committees.parliament.uk/writtenevidence/41419/html/ ).
 Our support contributed to ensuring that the healthcare system as a whole had sufficient capacity to cope with the surge of patients, helping to keep cancer services going and stopping the waiting list from rising even more than it did.
 We are very proud of our contribution.

 An alternative basis for utilising the independent sector

-- The Government’s impending elective recovery plan must be a long term, 5-10 year overall strategy for clearing the backlog, which is agreed by all key stakeholders in the sector, including ICSs, acute trusts, independent sector and community providers.
+- A long term, 5-10 year overall strategy for clearing the backlog, agreed by all key stakeholders in the sector

-- The right of patients to choose their provider of choice should be maintained through the NHS Constitution, as a legal right, included as an formal obligation within the contracts, monitored as a performance indicator and enabled with the existing, proven NHS e-Referral Service.
+- The right of patients to choose their provider of choice should be publicised widely across society as well as being included as an formal obligation within the contracts

 - We would be happy to provide further information or discuss our views with the Committee.